 Q: Will all dealers be participating in the Car Allowance Rebate System (CARS)?

 A: Most new cars dealers in the US will participate.
 They will have to register with the CARS program, but registration details have not been released yet by the NHTSA.
-Registered dealers will be eventually listed on cars.gov, but it’s a good guess that most new car dealers will want to be a part of it.
+Registered dealers will be eventually listed, but it’s a good guess that most new car dealers will want to be a part of it.

 Q: What do I need to bring when I decide I want to do the Cash For Clunkers trade?

 A: You should bring documentation showing the current owner of the vehicle, preferably the title, and documents showing that the vehicle has been “continuously insured by the same owner for a period of no less than 1 year prior to the trade-in.”
 The final rule will specify what types of documentation would be acceptable to prove ownership and the fact that the vehicle has been insured for the past year.